skramm/homog2d/docs/homog2d_Polyline.md

 ### Difference between these two types:

 Both types can be seen as a container of a set of points.
-Order of points will be retained, but some normalizing step will occur, that will be different for the two types.
+Order of points will be retained, but some normalizing step may occur, in a way that will be different for the two types.

 - The `CPolyline_` type will get normalized (rotated) so that the smallest point is placed in first position, and reversed so that the **second** smallest point is placed in second position.